Bombay, Baroda and Central India Railway: Electrification

 The Colaba-Borivali section (37.8 km) was electrified on 5 January 1928 on the 1.5 kV DC system.
 The two tracks between Colaba and Grant Road stations were electrified, while four tracks between Grant Road and Bandra railway stations were electrified.
 Only two suburban tracks between Bandra and Borivali were electrified in 1928, two main tracks were left for the steam locomotives.
 In 1933, Colaba railway station and two electrified tracks between Colaba and Churchgate railway stations were dismantled.
 In 1936, electrification was extended to the two main tracks between Bandra and Borivali railway stations, left earlier and the two main tracks between Borivali and Virar railway stations were also electrified, resulting in completion of the electrification of the Churchgate-Virar section.

 Locomotives and rolling stock

 By the end of 1877 the company owned 77 steam locomotives, 295 coaches and 2,644 goods wagons.
-At the end of 1910 there where 7272 goods wagon.
+At the end of 1910 there were 7272 goods wagons.
 In 1936 the BB&CI owned 833 locomotives, 43 railcars, 1963 coaches and over 20.000 goods wagons.

 In 1947, the total numbers of broad-gauge locomotives in service were 363 steam, 10 diesel and 2 electric.
 There were 1,042 passenger coaches (including 40 electric motor and 120 electric trailer coaches) and 10,584 goods wagons.

 The equivalent figures for the metre-gauge were 437 locomotives, 1,335 coaches, 3 Sentinel steam coaches, and 9,127 wagons.